 She is a tireless advocate for the residents of Upland.
 I have found whatever cause she takes up, like not selling public parkland, not allowing Amazon to build a distribution center in Upland, not putting 5G antennas outside resident’s bedroom windows, I agree with her on.
 Lois is highly educated, smart as a whip and sharp as a tack.
 She is also an incredible researcher and a very hard-worker.
 I think the council and the residents all benefit from Lois’ deep well of knowledge, as she is a natural and brilliant teacher.
 I have learned very much from her and I am proud to call her a friend.
-Below is her candidate statement from the city’s website, for your consideration.

 Finally, is Alexander Novikov.
 You may recall, Alex was an Upland Planning Commissioner until he spoke out against the proposed Amazon Distribution Center.
 That’s when Debbie Stone replaced him.
 I’m sure that experience made him very aware, that something is very wrong and Upland desperately needs a new mayor and new leadership.